dustinpfister/blog_posts/_posts/vuejs-directive.md

 When this example is up and running it results in the messages and style set in the data object of the vue being used in the text nodes and style attributes of the elements in which the v-text, and v-bind directives are being used.
 As such this should help to give you at least a basic idea of that a directive is in vuejs, it is a way to set the attributes and values of DOM elements.

-Understanding directives along with templates, the data object, and other vuejs instance options is a major part of vuejs devlopment.
-However the built in set of directives has its limatations, so there are ways of creating my own custom directives.
-In addiiton there is also how to go about ditching satic temaples all togetaher in favor of render functions.
-However both of those options give a fair amount of control allowing me to do just about anythong that comes to mind when it comes to DOM manipulation.
+Understanding directives along with templates, the data object, and other vuejs instance options is a major part of vuejs development.
+However the built in set of directives has its limitations, so there are ways of creating my own custom directives.
+In addition there is also how to go about ditching static templates all together in favor of render functions.
+However both of those options give a fair amount of control allowing me to do just about anything that comes to mind when it comes to DOM manipulation.

 ## 2 - Vue directive v-on directive